 Knead briefly, then wrap in plastic film and chill for half an hour in the main part of the fridge.

-To bake your mince pies you will need a non-stick muffin / cupcake baking tray.
+To bake your mince pies, you will need a non-stick muffin / cupcake baking tray like one of these:

 Once your pastry is rested, you can proceed to the fun part of the enterprise.

-Press the tops down gently, make a steam hole, and bake in the oven for about 20 minutes or until the pies are golden.
+Press the tops down gently, make a steam hole if you've covered your filling completely, and bake in the oven for about 20 minutes or until the pies are golden.

 Cool in the tin, before dusting with fine icing sugar.